-The Innovation Fellowship (IF)
+The 2025 Innovation Fellowship

 AWS Cert Logo